Vantage Hospitality

 Vantage Hospitality Group Inc. was an American hotel corporation, operating hotels in the United States and internationally.
 Its brands include Best Value Inn and Lexington by Vantage.
-In 2016, Vantage Hospitality Group was acquired by Red Lion Hotels Corp.
+In 2016, Vantage Hospitality Group was acquired by Red Lion Hotels Corporation.

 History

 Vantage Hospitality Group was founded in 1999 and had over 1,000 properties around the U.S. and Canada by 2016.
 By 2016, Vantage Hospitality operated 10 brands, including Best Value Inn and Value Inn Worldwide.
 America's Best Value Inn received a Hotel Vikas diamond award in 2010 in the Best Hotel Franchisor category.
 Hotel Vikas is a trade publication targeted to hotel CEOs.
 In 2005, Vantage introduced the Lexington by Vantage brand.

 In 2014, Vantage acquired America's Best Franchising and its brands: America's Best Inns & Suites, Country Hearth Inns & Suites, Jameson Inn, Signature Inn, and 3 Palms Hotels and Resorts.
-As part of the acquisition, Vantage plans to restart the Signature Inn chain, which is inactive.
+As of August 2015 Vantage planned to re-launch the then inactive Signature Inn brand as a budget chain, with newly constructed properties.

-On September 14, 2016 Red Lion Hotels announced it was acquiring Vantage for $23 million.
+On September 14, 2016 the Red Lion Hotels Corporation announced it was acquiring Vantage for $23 million.

+On December 30, 2020, it was announced RLHC would be acquired by Sonesta International Hotels Corporation.
+The acquisition was finalized on March 17, 2021.
+The America's Best Value Inn and Canada's Best Value Inn names remain in use as Sonesta's economy brands.